15 Top-Rated Attractions & Things to Do in Spokane, WA

 If you happen to be in the Spokane area between June and September, Avista Stadium should be on the top of your list of fun things to do.
 As the home ballpark for the minor-league Spokane Indians baseball team, Avista Stadium provides access to America's favorite pastime at an affordable price.

-Built from scratch in under four months in 1958, Avista Stadium has grown and experienced renovations over the years.
-If anything has remained the same, it can be found somewhere in the general excitement and summer feel of watching a baseball game.
-Special game nights at Avista Stadium include a festive opening night and several fireworks celebrations.
+Avista Stadium was built from scratch in under four months in 1958 and has grown and experienced large renovations over the years.
+If anything has remained the same, it's in the general excitement and summer feel of attending a baseball game.

 Address: 602 N. Havana Street, Spokane, Washington